intel/intel-data-center-gpu-driver-for-openshift/release/README.md

 KernelVersion represents the full Red Hat CoreOS* (RHCOS) kernel version.

 ### Driver Signing
 The Intel Data Center GPU drivers in the released container images are signed for secure boot.
-For more details on enrolling the public key to enable secure boot with RHOCP, please seek support from Red Hat.
+For more details on enrolling the public key to enable secure boot with Red Hat OpenShift Container Platform* (RHOCP), please seek support from Red Hat.

 ## Releases
 Please refer to the following table to view the detailed release information for each image.